Snooz82/robotframework-browser-advanced-workshop/README.md

 # Installation

-Python >= 3.9 is required.
+Python >= 3.10 and NodeJS LTS >= 20 is required.

-just call `python bootstrap.py` to setup.
+just call `python bootstrap.py` to setup after cloning this repo.

 # Test app
 There is example test app in a `test_app/server/server.js` folder.